haashemi/uni-db-tutorial/README.md

 ### `SELECT`

-Select queries are used to read some data from one or multiple tables at the same time that have some optional conditions in a specific order.
+Select queries are used to read data from one or more tables, optionally applying conditions and ordering the results.

 ```sql
 select